Salman Khan denies career sabotage claims, says he’d ruin his own career first

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-These comments follow Abhinav Kashyap’s recent accusation that Salman sabotaged his career, alleging that Salman controls Bollywood’s dynamics.
+These comments follow Abhinav Kashyap’s recent accusation that Salman sabotaged his career, alleging that Salman controls the dynamics of Bollywood.

 Similar allegations have also been made against the actor by singer Arijit Singh and actor Vivek Oberoi.

 In Bigg Boss 19, another week passed without an elimination, but a new contestant entered the house: Shehnaaz Gill’s brother, Shehbaz Badesha, who became the first wildcard contestant.
-The show is currently airing on Colors TV and streaming on JioHotstar.
+The show is currently airing on Colors TV and streaming on JioCinema (formerly JioHotstar).

 Salman Khan is also set to appear in Battle of Galwan, directed by Apoorva Lakhia, a film based on the 2020 Galwan Valley conflict between India and China.